MichalLytek/type-graphql/docs/interfaces-and-inheritance.md

 The main idea of TypeGraphQL is to create GraphQL types based on TypeScript classes.

 In object-oriented programming it is common to create interfaces which describes the contract that classes implementing them has to fulfill.
-We also compose the classes using inheritance mechanism.
-Hence TypeGraphQL support both GraphQL interfaces as well as composing types definition by extending the classes.
+We also compose classes using inheritance.
+Hence TypeGraphQL supports both GraphQL interfaces as well as composing type definitions by extending the classes.

 ## Interfaces
 TypeScript has first class support for interfaces.
-Unfortunately, they exist only on compile-time, so we can't use them to build GraphQL schema on runtime by using decorators.
+Unfortunately, they only exist at compile-time, so we can't use them to build GraphQL schema at runtime by using decorators.

-Luckily, we can use abstract class for this purpose - it behave almost like an interface (can't be "newed", can be implemented by class), it just won't stop developers from implementing a method or initializing a field.
-But until we do the same things like with an interface, we can safely use it.
+Luckily, we can use an abstract class for this purpose.
+It behaves almost like an interface (can't be "newed", can be implemented by class), it just won't stop developers from implementing a method or initializing a field.
+But as long as we treat it like an interface, we can safely use it.

-So, how to create GraphQL interface definition?
+So, how do you create GraphQL interface definition?
 We create an abstract class and decorate it with `@InterfaceType()`.
-The rest is exactly the same as with object types - we use `@Field` to declare the shape of the type:
+The rest is exactly the same as with object types: we use `@Field` to declare the shape of the type:

 ```typescript
 @InterfaceType()